tendermint/spec/spec/consensus/evidence.md

 of nodes to commit one block whilst convincing another subset to commit a different block.
 This is achieved by double voting (hence `DuplicateVoteEvidence`).
-A successful duplicate vote attack requires greater than 1/3 voting power and a network partition between the aforementioned subsets.
+A successful duplicate vote attack requires greater than 1/3 voting power and a (temporary) network partition between the aforementioned subsets.
 This is because in consensus, votes are gossiped around.
 When a node observes two conflicting votes from the same peer, it will use the two votes of evidence and begin gossiping this evidence to other nodes.